Yerai-Araujo/Yerai-Araujo.github.io/spring_security_project.md

 - Repositories: Contains the logic to map the classes in the database.
 - Services: Contains the backend logic.

+The following image shows the Entity Relationship Diagram:
 ![Entity Relationship Diagram](/assets/images/ER_diagrama.PNG)

 To implement the authentication process, a custom filter has been created to add the functionality to generate a JWT (JSON Web Token) and assign it